Skyhawkbotics/website/src/Templates/README.md

 ### Use a Sidebar Component
 Follow these instructions if you used `rsidebar.html`
 1. In the sidebar section, replace `Templates/sidebarcontent.html` with a path to your desired sidebar component.
+The sidebar components are located in `/src/components/sidebar_content`.
 2. If you wish to add another sidebar component, paste the following underneath the last sidebar component and replace `sidebar3-placeholder` with another number if needed to ensure there are no conflicts between components.

   ```